SMEs in Mexico before the Covid-19

-SMEs in Mexico: basic guide for starting a successful venture
+The basic guide for starting a successful venture in Mexico

 In Mexico, there are 4.2 million SMEs that generate 52 percent of GDP and 78 percent of employment, according to the National Institute of Statistics and Geography (Inegi).
 According to the International Council for Small Business, they represent 50 percent of the world's Gross Domestic Product (GDP).